isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 She said, “I also hear that he will be visiting our school in particular.
 He asked us to bring your essays to his hotel tonight, because he is eager to read your writings.
 So, I will bring them to him.”

 Mr. Kawabata Yasunari, the president of the Japan Pen Club, visiting Okinawa had been reported in all the newspapers.
-He requested to visit Airakuen apart from his schedules, also meet the students of Sumii Elementary and Junior High School.
+He asked to visit Airakuen and meet the students of Sumii Elementary and Junior High School as an addition to his schedule.

 On the 8th of June, I was called out of the blue to see Principal Yasuda before classes started.
 “Mr. Kawabata called me.
 He has read your essay and wants to talk to you.
 When I tell you his arrival, come to the teachers’ room and answer his questions clearly.